goadesign/goa.design/content/extend/plugins.md

 #### The DSL Roots

 The last piece of the puzzle when creating a new DSL is to define the DSL *roots* that the DSL engine executes.
-The roots must be stored in the `dslengine` package `Roots` variabler.
+The roots must be stored in the `dslengine` package `Roots` variable.
 DSL roots implement the [Root](https://godoc.org/github.com/goadesign/goa/dslengine#Root) interface which exposes the `IterateSets` method that the engine uses to iterate through the definitions for execution. `IterateSets` returns a slice of definitions allowing you to control the order in